ietf-satp/draft-augusto-api1/draft-augusto-api1.md

 - include_proofs OPTIONAL: True/false.
 The default is false.
 - client_signature REQUIRED: The Client's EDCSA signature over the message.

+## Audit Gateway Response
+{: #audit-gateway-response}

+This message represents the response sent by the Gateway to the Client with audit details.
+The body of the response is as follows:

+- satp_sessions REQUIRED: A list with the details of the previous SATP sessions requested by the Client.
+- proofs OPTIONAL: A list of payloads representing the proofs generated in the SATP session.
+- gateway_signature REQUIRED: The Gateway's EDCSA signature over the message.

 ## Get Digital Asset Resource Request
+{: #get-ditial-asset-resource-request}

 One of the functions of a SATP gateway is to facilitate Clients discovering digital asset resources they do not have access to.
 The fields of the request are as follows:

 - resource_urn OPTIONAL: The URN of a resource that the Gateway can retrieve from a resource server using API3.

 ## Get Digital Asset Resource Response
+{: #get-ditial-asset-resource-response}

 The purpose of this message is for the Gateway to return the Gateway a list of available URLs in which the Client can search for digital assets.
 This message is a response to the previous Request.
 The body of the response is as follows:

 - resource_urls: list of URLs available to the Client that provide digital assets.

 ## Ping Request
+{: #ping-request}

 The purpose of this message is for the Client to get the current status of the Gateway.
 Namely, the Client may request whether the Gateway is available to process new Client requests.
 The request does not have a body.

 ## Ping Response
+{: #ping-response}

 This message indicates to the Client the availability status of the Gateway.
 The body of the response is as follows:

 - available REQUIRED: True/false.
 The default is false.

 # Security Considerations
+{: #security-considerations}

 We assume a trusted, authenticated, secure, reliable communication channel between the Client and the Gateway (i.e., messages cannot be spoofed and/or altered by an adversary) using TLS/HTTPS [TLS].

 --- back